-Column/Field Description Submit Select Submit to have the system save your user edits.
-A prompt appears notify you that your edits have been saved.
+Column/Field Description Password The current password is not displayed in this field.
+A user with Code Insight System Administrator permissions can type a new password in this field.
+Password Confirm The current password is not displayed in this field.
+A user with Code Insight System Administrator permissions can type a new password in this field.
+Question The prompt that the user must answer to retrieve a forgotten password.
+Answer The answer to the question in the previous field.
+Submit Select Submit to have the system save your user edits.
+A prompt appears to notify you that your edits have been saved.
 Cancel Select Cancel to return to the Administration Users tab without saving your changes.